johnnymast/mysql_websocket_chat/CHANELOG.md

+## 1.5 Add more security to the chats

 ## 1.4 Helping developers to build from the project

 This release will be more about helping developers with useful boiler plate functions.
 This will assist them to create a new project from this one quickly.

+For more information about the project, you can visit our new wiki right here on GitHub.

  - Fixed some grammar issues
  - Cleaned up the code according to PSR1 and PSR2